Edition: May 2025 Next update: 26 June 2025

 Situation in the euro area and the EU

-In the 1st quarter of 2024, seasonally adjusted GDP increased by 0.3% quarter-on-quarter in both the euro area and the EU.
-For comparison, in the 4th quarter of 2023, GDP had been stable in both the euro area and the EU.
+In the 1st quarter of 2025, seasonally adjusted GDP increased, up 0.3% quarter on quarter in both the euro area and the EU.
+For comparison, an increase of 0.2% had been observed in the 4th quarter in the euro area and 0.4% in the EU.

 Situation in the EU countries

-Based on the latest quarter-on-quarter rates of change, GDP increased in the 1st quarter of 2024 in 23 countries, remained stable in 1 and decreased in 3.
-Malta (up 1.3%) and Cyprus (up 1.2%) recorded the largest increases of GDP.
-The largest decrease was observed in Denmark (down 1.4%).
+Based on the latest quarter-on-quarter rates of change, GDP increased in the 1st quarter of 2025 in 16 countries, remained stable in 2 and decreased in 3 (1st quarter data aren’t available for 6 countries at the time of writing).
+Ireland (up 3.2%) recorded the largest increase of GDP.
+The decreases were observed in Slovenia (down 0.8%), Portugal (down 0.5%) and Hungary (down 0.2%).

 Situation in non-EU countries